Denis MacShane: Books

 In his 2014 book Prison Diaries MacShane detailed his life in prison, in which he claimed to hold the status of "politician prisoner".
 He has written more than ten books on European politics including three on Brexit about which he writes and broadcasts regularly in Britain and Europe.
-He is the author of several books on European politics, most notably Brexit: How Britain will Leave Europe, written in 2014, which warned that the EU referendum in the UK would result in a vote to quit Europe.
-His follow-up book, Brexiternity: The Uncertain Fate of Britain, argues that Brexit will dominate British politics, economics and international relations for years to come.
+He is the author of several books on European politics, including Brexit: How Britain will Leave Europe, written in 2014, which warned that the EU referendum in the UK would result in a vote to quit Europe.
+His 2019 follow-up book, Brexiternity: The Uncertain Fate of Britain, argued that Brexit would dominate British politics, economics and international relations for years to come.